Leake, Piscotty lead Cardinals past Nationals, 6-1

 Scherzer (1-1) allowed three runs, four hits and two walks in six innings.
 He struck out 10, the 50th time in his career he reached double figures in strikeouts.

-Piscotty hit RBI singles in the first and fifth innings before launching a three-run drive in the ninth off Joe Blanton.
-The five RBIs tied a career high.
+With Leake leading the way, the Cardinals rebounded from a three-game skid in which they were outscored 30-9.

+''It's ideal,'' Leake said of his performance. ''It's what you ask for from a starting pitcher after you've been beat down for a couple games.''

-With Leake and Piscotty leading the way, St. Louis dodged its first 2-7 start since 1997.
-After yielding 22 runs in the first two games of the series, the Cardinals chilled Washington's formidable lineup behind Leake, who permitted only two runners past first base and reduced his ERA to 0.60.
+Leake permitted only two runners past first base and reduced his ERA to 0.60.

+''What a great day - seven shutout innings against this team,'' manager Mike Matheny said.

-After Leake was pulled, Adam Eaton hit an RBI single in the eighth inning and Washington placed runners at the corners with two outs before Brett Cecil got Bryce Harper to line out to third.
+After Leake was pulled, Adam Eaton hit an RBI single in the eighth inning and Washington put runners at the corners with two outs before Brett Cecil got Bryce Harper to line out to third.

 Piscotty's drive in the ninth ended any remaining suspense.
+He also had run-scoring singles in the first and fifth innings in tying his career high for RBIs.

 St. Louis used a walk and a double by Piscotty to go up 1-0 in the first inning.

 In the bottom half, Eaton doubled and took third on a single by Anthony Rendon.
-Not long after that, a replay requested by the Cardinals revealed that Leake picked off Rendon, and the right-hander subsequently struck out Harper and retired Murphy on a comebacker.
+Not long after that, a replay requested by the Cardinals revealed that Leake picked off Rendon.

 St. Louis took advantage of an error by shortstop Wilmer Difo to score two unearned runs in the fifth.